 - Methodical visitors – Those who study carefully every part of the page.
-They want to be sure they consume all the relevant information, and don’t want to miss anything important
+They want to be sure they consume all the relevant information and don’t want to miss anything important

-- Competitive visitors – These visitors were the opposite to methodical.
+- Competitive visitors – These visitors were the opposite of methodical.
 They appeared to be in a rush and would look quickly for just the information they needed, before moving on to the next page.
 They often ignored the more detailed parts of the page

 - Spontaneous visitors – These visitors were attracted by the interactive parts of the webpage, and made emotionally driven decisions